OsaPL/Versus-Brawl/notes.md

 - `<ModDependency>` does nothing, probably missing checks on UI part
 - You cant attach an object to a bone from as script
 - `vec4` cant access `w` param (`a` works tho), cant do `vec4 * float`
+- Setting, then comparing global custom enums, crashes the game?